JakubPawinski/gitcode-solutions/README.md

 ### 📈 Code Quality Trend

-Continue focusing on writing clean, efficient code.
-Each code review is an opportunity to learn and improve.
+AI code reviews reported 100% clean‑code suggestions with no bugs, performance, or security issues.
+This indicates your current code is well‑structured and readable, though you have an opportunity to incorporate deeper best‑practice guidance and optimization techniques as you take on more complex problems.

 ---